-(9) Licensees shall capture shipping manifest data in their inventory tracking system and make such data available to the Office's inventory tracking system in a manner determined by the Office.
+(9) (8)The licensee or consumer receiving the delivery shall record acceptance or receipt of the delivery.
+The licensee shall record the receipt of delivery in Licensees shall capture shipping manifest data in their inventory tracking system and make such data available to the licensee'Office's inventory tracking system in a manner determined by the Office.

-(10) The licensee conducting the transport is responsible for any discrepancies between the shipping manifest and the cannabis and cannabis products in its possession during transport, and subject to any enforcement action related to such discrepancy.
+(10) (9) The licensee conducting the transport is responsible for any discrepancies between the shipping manifest and the cannabis and cannabis products in its possession during transport, and subject to any enforcement action related to such discrepancy.

-(11) Shipping manifests and any invoices shall be made readily available to the Office, for inspection upon request, for a period of five (5) years.
+(11) (10) Shipping manifests and any invoices shall be made readily available to the Office, for inspection upon request, for a period of five (5) years.